callendorph/callendorph.github.io/content/about.md

 ## Values

 1.  __Communication__ - In a group of `N` people, there are `N!` vectors of communication.
 Your voice is only `N-1` of those vectors.
 Unless `N=1`, you are not the majority contributor.
-2.  __Diligence__ - Correctness is a means of an end, not an end to itself.
+2.  __Diligence__ - Correctness is a means to an end, not an end in itself.
 The goal is what matters.
 3.  __Fullfillment__ - The feeling of satisfaction when accomplishing a goal and improving others lives in the process.